mihailgaberov/parking-lot/README.md

 [build]: https://github.com/mihailgaberov/parking-lot/deployments
 <!-- prettier-ignore-end -->

-The app used in my article -> https://mihailgaberov.com/solve-parking-lot-challenge (still not live - WIP)
+The app used in this [article](https://mihailgaberov.com/solve-parking-lot-challenge).